Before He Was Red

 EXCERPT

-Panic stirred in his gut.
-To contain it, he pressed his lips together tightly, tasting earth and sweat.
-He wondered how long they had been underground but pushed the thought away.
-To steel himself, he fixed his gaze in front of him on the steady rise and fall of Jurad’s body, dimly illuminated by the light from the oil lamp in his hand.
+His tightly compressed lips tasted of earth and sweat.
+How long had they been underground?
+Exhaling, he fixed his gaze on the steady rise and fall of Jurad’s body, dimly illuminated by the light from the oil lamp in his hand.
 In the flickering light, the corroded cast iron of the water conduit glowed orange around them.